PREVIEW-Media,tech deals may make comeback at Sun Valley

 So will the fate of Yahoo, an Internet icon that is struggling to regain its leadership status after being usurped by Google, Facebook, Apple (AAPL.O), and others.
 Yahoo's interim CEO Ross Levinsohn is currently on the guest list, but he may not make the event due to the annual meeting of Yahoo shareholders next week while former Yahoo CEOs Jerry Yang and Terry Semel are also expected to attend the conference.

-Apple CEO Tim Cook also is slated to attend.
+Apple CEO Tim Cook appears on the guest list, but the iPhone maker has not confirmed whether he will attend.
 His predecessor, the late Steve Jobs, shunned the event, though his widow, Laurene Powell Jobs, is listed among this year’s guests.

-One topic on the minds of media executives will be the next version of Apple TV.
+Even if Cook does not attend, the next version of Apple TV will be on the minds of media executives.

 "I’m sure there will be lots of speculation with the full version of Apple TV.
 If and when that happens, that will have a major impact on how Internet video is consumed in the living room," said Ken Allen, director in Blackstone’s technology advisory practice.
 OTHER DEALS Vivendi, the French media conglomerate, could be looking to unload some assets now that longtime CEO Jean-Bernard Levy has stepped down.